ivanvillegas7/Simulation-detection-and-characterization-of-exoplanet-transits-with-Kepler-space-mission/README.md

 Folder 'First tests' containes all the files relative to the very first test, which might probably be deleted any time soon.

 In folder 'Code' all the most recent Python programs can be found.
 In folder 'TrES2b' can be found all the data relative to star TrES2.
 In this folder, two others can be found, one for 'Short' cadence and 'Long' cadence data.
+If there is any zip file, simply decompress it and leave it where the zip file is.

 To run the code, maintain the structure of the repository and simply run the main code ('main.py').